CDC-Ranjana/admin-panel/readme.md

 # Admin Panel - Backend

 ## Overview
-This backend is designed to manage an admin panel where authorized administrators can log in and access a dashboard with various management functionalities.
+This backend is designed to manage an admin panel where authorized administrators can login and access a dashboard with various management functionalities.
 Key features include managing recent activities, including creating, editing, updating, and deleting posts with associated data, images, and videos.

 ## Features